curityio/kubernetes-logaggregation-elasticsearch/README.md

 - Password: Password1

 For example, run Lucene or SQL queries on these indexes to operate on JSON log data.\
-You can quickly locate data by a field in the log schema, like an OpenTelemetry trace ID.
+You can quickly filter logging events using values for fields in the log schema, like an OpenTelemetry trace ID.

 ```text
 GET curity-system*/_search